Immediate Crisis Response

 Projects and Initiatives

 The sectarian violence in the Central African Republic has uprooted nearly one million people.
-It is estimated that 2.2 million, about half the population, need humanitarian aid and 1.1 million are facing food shortages.
-In Bangui, 1,000 people were killed at the beginning of December alone.
-Fighti more
+It is estimated that 2.5 million, about half the population, need humanitarian aid and 1.1 million are facing food shortages.
+In Bangui, 1,000 people were killed at the beginning of December 2013 alone.
+Fmore

-Four years into the conflict in Syria, the fighting has now drastically rolled back the region’s human development achievements perhaps by decades.
-As well as killing more than 120,000 people and displacing 6.5 million, the crisis has caused rampant unemployment and left more than 50 percent of the more
+Four years into the conflict in Syria, close to 60 percent of the population is either internally displaced or has fled the country.
+The fighting has now drastically rolled back the region’s human development achievements —perhaps by decades.
+In addition to killing more than 120,000 people and dispmore